ArnaudL-IT/IRIS_fromScratch/README.md

 So this was helpful but with more categories and features, it would be hard to draw conclusions so easily.
 A better way do proceed is to vizualize the data.
 Let's use matplotlib to represent the distributions associated with each features and for each category.
 It is now clear that even the simple classification algorithm should be able to isolate the characteristics of an iris setosa and predict if a new flower belong to this category or not.

 Then, an array of 4x4 scatter plots is created using matplotlob to visualize the correlation bewtween each features 2 by 2.
-In a later version, the dots will be given colors according to their label (i.e. to which specie of Iris they belong).
+The colors of the dots are given by an RGB code which for a problem with only 3 categories is ideal...
+R is setosa, G is versicolor, B is virginica.

 ![Scatter plots](https://github.com/ArnaudL-IT/IRIS_fromScratch/blob/master/IMG/Figure_1.png)